 The Spinner Rack has returned, and your host, Seth Singleton is back to spotlight his top 5 DC Comics for the week of April 3rd.

-When last we saw them Hal had infiltrated the BlackStars.
-Following a series of loyalty challenges, he arrives on Rann and is brought to a chained Adam Strange he pretends to not know.
+To begin with, Hal Jordan has infiltrated the BlackStars.
+As a result of completing a series of loyalty challenges, Jordan is rewarded with a trip to Rann and is brought to a chained Adam Strange he pretends not to know.

-Hal is told that he must kill Adam to complete his initiation.
-But, the noble lantern of Sector 2814 wants a fair fight.
+Hal must kill Adam to complete his initiation.
+However, the former Green Lantern wants a fair fight.

-There is a timeless shot on page 4 that feels like something out of a Silver Age comic.
+In contradiction to the violent duel above, there is a timeless shot on page 4 that feels like something out of a Silver Age comic.
 Controller Mu, Rann’s Science-Minister Sardath, and Alanna Adam’s wife stand before a beautiful crescent-moon-shaped window.
-Three suns glowing in the distance, spilling orange light in through the window.

-Mu is arguing that he offers a painless and benevolent assumption of control over Rann.
-He demonstrates this by threatening first sun-eaters and then other monsters on the walk to his ship.
+To begin with, Mu argues that his offer is painless.
+It is a benevolent assumption of control over Rann.
+Furthermore, he demonstrates this by threatening first sun-eaters.
 Alanna is not deterred and answers that she cannot be intimidated.

-Which is when the ship arrives to witness the duel between Strange and Jordan.
-Adam is trying desperately to get a response from Hal, who only says “Shh.”
+The ship arrives so they may all witness the duel between Strange and Jordan.
+Meanwhile, Adam is trying desperately to get a response from Hal, who only says, “Shh.”

-At the count of 10, Rann’s defender is still trying to reason with Hal, when both men fire their weapons.
-Hal takes a grazing shot off his neck, and Adam Strange is struck in the torso and collapses over the span of four panels on page 8 just as the ship carrying Alanna arrives.
+Rann’s defender is still trying to reason with Hal when both men fire their weapons.
+Subsequently, Jordan is a grazed on his neck, and Adam Strange is struck in the torso.
+Strange collapses over the span of four panels on page 8.

-Alanna is angry.
-Yet somehow, for all of Hal’s stoic appearance, there is a panel on page 9 where he appears to give a nod or wink.
+For the most part, it should come as no surprise that Alanna is angry.
+In this case, for all of Hal’s stoic appearance, there is a panel on page 9 where he appears to give a nod or wink.

-The story arc of Hal working undercover to stop the Blackstars plan is revealed.
+At this moment, the story arc of Hal working undercover to stop the Blackstars grand plan is revealed.
 Mu and his cohorts are collecting five components to assemble the Ultimate Asset.
-A green lantern ring is revealed to be component number four.
+Hal’s green lantern ring is component number four.